cunninghamjj/Integrating-evolutionary-dynamics-into-treatment-of-mCRPC/README.md

 3. Abiraterone_Main.m
 This file applies various Abiraterone treatments to any of the 22 coefficient sets.
 This will recreate the figures shown in the published manuscript and provide results.

+4. PatientData.txt
+A simple text file including the time series data for the two patient data series used in the publication.

 Running Simulation